-It doesn't matter the season.
-The tadpoles always have their wish lists for Santa.
+No matter the season, our tadpoles always have their wish lists ready for Santa.
 Rather than the same old requests (endless Minefrog games), this year it's "VACATION TO DISNEYLAND!"
-We can't blame them.
+We can't blame them, and we certainly won't complain.
 Falling right on the heels of Halloween Time, Disneyland Resort transforms from a fall festival to a winter wonderland, seemingly overnight.
 (Really it's over a whirlwind 10 days.)
-We can't wait to hop over to experience Holidays at Disneyland 2017.
-After reading this post, you might want to put park tickets on your holiday wish list.
+We already got a sneak peek at the Holidays at Disneyland 2017 during the first weekend of the official holiday season.
+After reading this post, you might want to put park tickets on your holiday wish list too.

 The Frog Family loves hoppin’ around the many Christmas trees at the Merriest Place on Earth.
 We know the best times to visit Disneyland and beat the crowds without missing any of the fun.
-Here are the Holidays at Disneyland 2017 dates: Nov.
-10 and runs through Jan.
+Holidays at Disneyland 2017 runs Nov.
+10 through Jan.
 7, 2018.

 Crowds During Holidays at Disneyland 2017

-Most of November is incredibly quiet in the parks.
-Higher crowds are expected during the Super Heroes Half Marathon Weekend on Nov.
-11-13 and Thanksgiving week.
-The beginning of December is also quiet.
-Don your holiday spirit early with visits before Thanksgiving week or during the last three days of November through the first two weeks of December.
-Expect weekends to be busier than the weekdays.
+Most of November and the beginning of December are incredibly quiet in the parks.
+However, higher crowds are expected during the Super Heroes Half Marathon Weekend Nov.
+10-13 and Thanksgiving week.
+Don your holiday spirit early with visits before Thanksgiving week or during the last three days of November through the first two weeks of December for lowest anticipated crowds.
+Expect Fridays and weekends to be busier than Monday through Thursday.
 The Candlelight Ceremony and Processional, a musical retelling of the story of Christmas, will be held twice nightly Dec.
 2 and 3.
-This puts parades and other events on a special schedule.
+This can put parades and other events on a special schedule, so plan accordingly!

 The weeks of Thanksgiving, Christmas and the New Year holidays are very busy times.
 New Year's Eve is one of the busiest days of the entire year!
 Still, that doesn't mean you shouldn't experience Holidays at Disneyland 2017.
-Just make sure to adjust expectations for your time in the parks.
+Just make sure to adjust expectations for your time in the parks and expect longer delays in parking, security and lines.
 Even if you need to visit during more crowded weeks, you are in for a merry good time.
-The good news is during busy times are that the parks are open for longer hours.
-There is also more entertainment.
+The great news is that during busy times, the parks are open for longer hours and offer more entertainment.
 You can see Disneyland park hours and show times on our crowd calendar.

 What Can You Expect During Holidays at Disneyland 2017?

 You’ll find holiday decorations all around the Disneyland Resort.
-They start going up Nov.
-1 and should be in place by Nov.
-10. The characters are all dressed in their holiday attire.
-Holiday music will entertain you.
-Certain attractions will be more festive or even covered in snow!
-Foodies love that special holiday treats are available during the holidays.
-Holiday time also brings special holiday-themed items into the stores, making shopping merrier.
+They started going up Nov.
+1 and were in place before Nov.
+10. We even heard Christmas carols playing on Main Street several days before the official start of the season!
+The characters are all dressed up in their holiday attire for special seasonal photo opportunities.
+Holiday music will entertain you, and certain attractions will be especially festive or even covered in snow!
+Foodies love that special holiday treats are available during the holidays — we certainly can’t resist!
+Holiday time also brings seasonally-themed items into the stores, making shopping merrier.
 Perhaps ‘tis the season to get some holiday shopping done!

 Holidays at Disneyland 2017 Rides

 Be sure to take a trip on "it’s a small world" Holiday.
 The seasonal overlay of this Disneyland classic features special decorations and music to get everyone in the spirit.
-The dolls add “Jingle Bells” and “Deck the Halls” to their traditional song.
-You'll definitely need to bask in the glow of the festively lit exterior at night.
+The dolls add “Jingle Bells” and “Deck the Halls” to their traditional song list.
+You'll definitely want to take time to bask in the glow of the festively lit exterior at night.

 Jack Skellington and his crew take over the Haunted Mansion throughout the holiday season.
 The Nightmare Before Christmas Haunted Mansion Holiday overlay takes about two and half weeks to deck the spooky halls of the Haunted Mansion.
-The good news is that it is in place for Halloween Time and brimming with scary Tim Burtonesque Christmas spirit.
-It will close for a few weeks after Holidays at Disneyland 2017 end.
-It takes another two and a half weeks to remove the overlay.
-Haunted Mansion Holiday attracts much scarier than usual wait times than the classic Haunted Mansion.
-We recommend you visit this ride in the first hour of opening or use FastPasses to reduce the wait.
+The good news is that it is in place for Halloween Time and brimming with scary Tim Burton-esque Christmas spirit.
+Be sure to check out the gingerbread house featured in the ride; it’s different each year!
+Haunted Mansion will close for another few weeks after Holidays at Disneyland 2017 end to remove the overlay.
+Haunted Mansion Holiday attracts much scarier wait times than the classic Haunted Mansion, so we recommend you visit this ride in the first hour of opening or use FASTPASS to reduce the wait.
 Another fun tip: Jack and Sally are greeting guests in New Orleans Square all through the holiday season.
-We highly recommend meeting them.
+It’s a joy meeting these unique characters!
 Jack is delightfully “horrible.”